lahirunirmalx/espmodbus/README.md

    - Install the required libraries in your Arduino IDE.

 2. **Running the Code**:
-   - Clone the repository and open the `.ino` file in Arduino IDE or PlatformIO:
+   - Clone the repository and open the `src/main.cpp` file in Arduino IDE or PlatformIO:
      ```bash
      git clone https://github.com/lahirunirmalx/NRF24Communicator.git
      ```